ytyulkinaxway/axway-open-docs/content/en/docs/central/overview.md

 AMPLIFY Central supports your DevOps processes by providing an API and a CLI for you to automate your configuration and deployments.

-You can create API proxies and deploy them to runtime groups using the AMPLIFY Central DevOps API and the AMPLIFY CLI.
+You can create API proxies and deploy them to runtime groups using the AMPLIFY Central DevOps API and the Axway Central CLI.
 You can test the API proxies and view the traffic monitoring results through the AMPLIFY Central UI.

 ### What is DevOps?